jclancy93/globely/README.md

 # Globely

 Globely aims to bridge the gap between Chinese distributers and western European/ U.S. suppliers.
+A project I created as a student in USC's ITP460

 # Demo of Application

 https://polar-oasis-84458.herokuapp.com

+A test login is available.

+email: test@test.com

+password: test123

 # Globely Dev Setup